 45. Use on of these ways to make others happy today.

 47. Share the list with a friend if you like.

-Do you have other ideas on what makes people happy?
-What do you think makes others happy?
+Do you have other ideas on how to make someone smile?
+Or on how to make a person happy?
 Tell me in the comments.